hungptit/tools/README.md

 ```

 ### mfind ###
-**mfind** is an alternative solution to [GNU find](https://www.gnu.org/software/findutils/manual/html_mono/find.html) command.
-This command is significantly faster than GNU find (see benchmark results below) and it also support extended regular exprssion syntax by default.
-Below are typical use cases for mfind.
+**mfind** is an alternative solution to [GNU find](https://www.gnu.org/software/findutils/manual/html_mono/find.html) command with a similar syntax.
+Use **mfind --help** to get detail information about input arguments.

 **Find files in a given folder**